OpenFn/docs/blog/2023-04-13-lightning-beta.md

 As you record, make sure to tell us:

 - What you see
-- What you’re doing
+- What you're doing
-- What you’re thinking
+- What you're thinking
 - What you expect

-For example, start off by saying “I’ve just started recoding my screen, and now I’m going to start the first task. (…) I’ve registered for an account and I’ve just been taken to the workflow page.
-I can see …”
+For example, start off by saying "I've just started recoding my screen, and now I'm going to start the first task. (…) I've registered for an account and I've just been taken to the workflow page.
+I can see …"

 ** 2. Register / Login on
 [app.openfn.org](https://app.openfn.org/users/register).**